11 Tips for Every Tailgater

 What makes scoring tickets to your favorite team’s next home game even better?
 Tailgating outside the stadium with all of your friends!
 Becoming a master of the tailgate isn’t easy — but with these tips, you can ensure your tailgate will be a win before and after the game.

 And even if you’re in a hurry to get to the game, make sure your grill’s flame is completely out before you head in to the stadium.
-Be sure to lock your vehicle and keep all of your valuables out of sight, too.
+Don’t forget to lock your vehicle and keep all of your valuables out of sight, too.

 In your cooked and raw food coolers, put the items most sensitive to temperature, such as dairy, meat or fruit in packaging and place them towards the bottom of the cooler where they can stay cold when the cooler is opened, being careful not to crush the food.

 Since frozen bottles of water are like giant ice cubes, use them in your beverage cooler to help keep stuff fresh.
-And when they thaw, you’ve got ice-cold H20 ready to go!
+And when they thaw, you’ve got ice-cold H2O ready to go!

-Even if your buddy Mike likes his burgers medium rare, cook all of your burgers to at least 140° (medium) to avoid the potential of getting any of your partygoers sick.
+Even if your buddy Mike likes his burgers medium rare, cook all of your burgers to at least 160°F to avoid the potential of getting any of your partygoers sick.

-Cool the coals.
-Hot coals can start fires.
-Let them cool before throwing them out.
+Hot coals can start fires, so let them cool before throwing them out.
 Most stadiums have special bins designed for coals.
-If not, a metal pail with a lid will work too.
+If not, a metal pail with a lid will work, too.

 Keeping your fellow tailgaters well-fed, comfortable and safe is only one part of the equation.
 But with a little preparation, your tailgate can be a hit before and after the game whether your team wins or loses!